Ichthus-Development/ichthus-engineering-standards/README.md

 Suppressions without documented rationale are considered defects.

-This follows the same principle as explicit typing rules (Section 6.2): tooling must not be silenced to compensate for unclear design.
+This follows the same principle as explicit typing rules (§6.2): tooling must not be silenced to compensate for unclear design.

 ---

-### 14.2 Debugger and IntelliSense Visibility Attributes
+### 14.4 Debugger and IntelliSense Visibility Attributes

 Attributes that influence debugger stepping or IntelliSense visibility (e.g., `<DebuggerStepThrough>`, `<EditorBrowsable>`, `<DebuggerBrowsable>`) MAY be used when they improve developer ergonomics without obscuring intent or correctness.